Weekly review of Azerbaijani precious metals market

 25.1786

-Last week, the price of one ounce of platinum increased by 9.6016 manats or 0.9 percent in Azerbaijan.
+Last week, the price of one ounce of platinum decreased by 4.301 manats or 0.3 percent in Azerbaijan.

 Change in price of one ounce of platinum